jhorzek/lessSEM/README.md

 - automatic selection of $\lambda$ values for lasso and adaptive lasso (see ?aCV4SEM::regularizeSEM)
 - approximate optimization of SEM with custom penalty functions using a BFGS optimizer or Rsolnp (see ?aCV4SEM::regularizeSEMWithCustomPenalty and ?aCV4SEM::regularizeSEMWithCustomPenaltyRsolnp)
 - approximate cross-validation (see ?aCV4SEM::aCV4lavaan, ?aCV4SEM::aCV4RegularizedSEM, and ?aCV4SEM::aCV4regularizedSEMWithCustomPenalty)
+- exact cross-validation for regularized models (see ?aCV4SEM::CV4regularizedSEM)
 - approximate influence functions for regularized SEM (see ?aCV4SEM::aI4RegularizedSEM)

 # Installation